uchexm/cybelefleets/README.md

-Welcome to the cybelefleets project!
-This application is designed to help manage and track fleets of vehicles efficiently.
+Welcome to the Cybele Fleets project Website This application is designed to help manage and track fleets of vehicles efficiently.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)